phillipedwards/random-stuff/README.md

 - cp - copy one stack config to another stack
 - get vs require - in code; defaults vs supplied values
 - project level config vs stack level config

-## Stack Outputs
-- Outputs are values exporting from any given stack.
-- Outputs are shown during updates, can be retrieved via the CLI, and are displayed in the Pulumi Service
-- Common values exported from stacks are: resource ids, URLs, DNS names, Computed IP addresses, etc
-- These can be usedful for running CLI commands that include those values.
-Eg- curl against a recently deployed api
-- Another common use of stack outputs is using outputs from one stack as in puts to another.
-These inter-stack dependencies are accomplished via stack references.
-- Show in code how to set stack exports
-- Values can be directly from resources or derived.

 ## Stack References
 - Based around stack outputs